 Get as many of these people engaged in the process as possible.
 This can be an informal conversation, such as a group email or dedicated Slack channel, or a weekly or monthly meeting.
 This team can then discuss new testing ideas, and examine the results of previous tests to consider future iterations and improvements.

 3. Prioritize your A/B ideas

 Some A/B test ideas are better than others.
 Judging which tests should take priority over others, however, can be a serious challenge when your team includes people from different departments, many of whom will have their own priorities (or outrank each other).
-One solution to this problem comes from one of my former clients, a large American fashion brand…
+One solution to this problem comes from a large American fashion brand:

 Once a month, they would gather their digital marketing team together and hand out sticky pads to everyone.
 They would then spend five or ten minutes brainstorming ideas for tests, one idea per sticky note.
 This allowed them to quickly create ideas for as many different kinds of tests as possible.

 Another idea would be to use our Impact-Effort Prioritization Matrix framework (Read further about the framework and how to develop and prioritize a CRO strategy) to identify high impact and low effort campaign ideas:

 Every A/B test is an experiment, and that experiment should answer a specific question.
 In creating that experiment, however, you should always be able to answer the five basic questions about what you are hoping to learn.
 We all know these questions: What, Who, Where, When, and Why?

 - What specific concept or preference is being tested?